 As long as you look for someone else to validate who you are by seeking their approval, you are setting yourself up for disaster.
 You have to be whole and complete in yourself.
 No one can give you that.
 You have to know who you are, what others say is irrelevant.
 Nick Schiff.

-I absolutely love this quote because that represent this whole blog.
+I absolutely love this quote because it represents this whole blog.
 We spend so much time looking out of ourselves seeking approval from others and particularly in marriage, we’re looking out at our partner.
 We sometimes forget how to seek that in ourselves.

 For an empowered marriage it’s for both people to have a really strong sense of themselves.
 They know who they are, they love themselves, they know how to be there for themselves.
 They listen to themselves as to what they need and want and how they’re feeling.
 They value themselves.